-NAPLAN preliminary information is released in August after the May tests each year.
-A full National Report is made available in December on the NAP website and school level NAPLAN results are published on the My School website early in the following year.
+NAPLAN preliminary information is released in August each year.
+A full National Report is available in December on the NAP website and school level NAPLAN results are published on the My School website early in the following year.
 The National Report includes results by student subgroups (sex, Indigenous status, language background other than English, geolocation, Indigenous status by geolocation, parental education and parental occupation).

-The results from the NAPLAN tests provide information on how students, schools and school systems are performing against national standards.
-NAPLAN information provides a baseline for monitoring student and school progress, enables longitudinal tracking of student achievement, and can be used to inform strategies for improving the literacy and numeracy achievements of students.
+NAPLAN results provide information on how students, schools and school systems are performing against national minimum literacy and numeracy standards.
+NAPLAN information provides a baseline for monitoring student and school progress, enables longitudinal tracking of student achievement, and provides evidence students, parents and teachers need to make informed decisions about student outcomes in literacy and numeracy.

 The Australian Government, state and territory governments are working together to transition to online NAPLAN testing from 2017.
-More information about NAPLAN online can be found on the ACARA website and on our website here.
+More information about NAPLAN online can be found here or on the ACARA website.

 Public reports for the NAP sample assessments providing a national overview of student performance against the relevant standards are available here.

 Visit the NAP website for detailed information and reports on domestic assessments.